qudus4l/Handwritten-Digits-Classifier-with-PyTorch/README.md

 4. Experiment with different hyperparameters, architectures, or techniques to improve the performance of the model.

+5. load the model checkpoint and test the model on the test dataset.

 ## Resources

 - The [MNIST database](http://yann.lecun.com/exdb/mnist/) of handwritten digits.